 A NOTE FOR ALL TAC GRANT RECIPIENTS

 With the outbreak of COVID-19, TAC is aware that grant recipient organizations may face extraordinary challenges.

 For specific questions and to advise TAC of concerns, please contact your program manager.

-Organizations or collectives may postpone or cancel projects affected by the COVID-19 outbreak without penalty from TAC.
+Project grant recipients may postpone, adjust or cancel projects affected by the COVID-19 outbreak without penalty from TAC.

 Organizations receiving core funding will not be required to have replacement programming for events or activities that are delayed, changed or cancelled due to COVID-19.